 Any organisation registered with the Scheme can enter the competition which runs from January to June and invite their local school, college or community group to help them design and decorate their hoardings and transform them into attractive murals.

 The theme of participants hoardings can be anything they wish!
 In past years we have had such themes as ‘Nature at its finest’.
 ‘Space – A never-ending dream’, ‘Confidence and Self-Esteem’ and ‘Autism Awareness’.

-Since its inception in 2012, the competition has seen continued success and a record 89 contractors took part in the contest in 2018, engaging over 4000 children and adults in creating eye-catching and unique works of art.
+Since its inception back in 2013, the competition has seen continued success and a record 89 contractors took part in the contest in 2018, engaging over 4000 children and adults in creating eye-catching and unique works of art.

 How much does it cost to participate?

-The entry fee for the competition is £400 (+VAT) for sites with a project value over £2m.
+The entry fee for the competition is £400 (+VAT) for sites with a project value of £5m and over.
 This fee includes two Ivor Goodsite promotional signs and two Hoarding Competition A2 posters to help promote the competition, along with prizes for up to 50 participants.

 Each and every entry is featured in the annual Hoarding Competition brochure and receive prizes that include trophies, medals, certificates and more.
 In addition to this, our Hoarding Competition winners are featured in a special press release, website news story, an article in the Scheme’s Industry Image magazine and receive social media coverage from the Scheme.

 The deadline for submitting your entry form and paying for your entry is 3 May.